 - Funding for Adoption Research - Hal Grotevant, UMass Amherst, Kirby Deater-Deckard, UMass Amherst

 - Disseminating Research Findings to the Adoption Community and Policymakers for Impact - Jesús Palacios, University of Seville,

-Participants have the opportunity to present and discuss their work in a poster session designed to build networking opportunities and share leading-edge research among the adoption research community.
+Participants had the opportunity to present and discuss their work in a poster session designed to build networking opportunities and share leading-edge research among the adoption research community.

-Our review committee utilizes an application process to ensure each participant will receive the maximum benefit from the programming being offered and that each member of the cohort is a good fit for the goals of the institute.
-A group of 15- 20 graduate students and recent Ph.D.s will be selected to attend and take part in the opportunity to learn from experienced adoption researchers to build expertise in various methodological and statistical issues inherent in this unique field of study.
+Our review committee utilized an application process to ensure each participant will receive the maximum benefit from the programming being offered and that each member of the cohort is a good fit for the goals of the institute.
+A group of 20 graduate students and recent Ph.D.s were selected to attend and take part in the opportunity to learn from experienced adoption researchers to build expertise in various methodological and statistical issues inherent in this unique field of study.